Beluguy/Personal-website/content/About/index.md

 ---

 ## TL;DR
-Since I was small, I have always wondered the meaning of our existence and how did we get here… I believe advancing our technology would be our best shot at finding answers or even ask better questions.
+Since I was small, I have always wondered the meaning of our existence and how did we got here… I believe advancing our technology would be our best shot at finding answers or even ask better questions.
 Then, I think technology itself is a gigantic field, so I should find something to focus on first.

 I find myself already pretty good at computer stuff, but I never really understand what make them work at a fundamental level.
 So I decided to find out!
 Yeah, that's the story.
 Still learning how computer and electronics really work!